jcrossley3/lein-modules/README.md

 From a child module, just use `lein` as you normally would, relying on the plugin's implicit middleware to 1) merge inherited profiles, and
-2) update the child's project map from its ancestors' `:versions` maps, both of which are described in the next section.
+2) update the child's project map from its ancestors' `:versions` maps, both of which are described in the Configuration section below.

 ### Checkout Dependencies